Tongue Piercing Mega Guide With Beautiful Images

 The real discomfort for some people comes in the days immediately following the piercing.
 Your tongue is a body part that is constantly in motion, and when something feels sore anyway, motion can make it feel worse.

-Because you’ve had your tongue pierced, everything you normally do with your mouth is going to feel uncomfortable.
+If you’ve had your tongue pierced, everything you normally do with your mouth is going to feel uncomfortable.
 That can include eating for the first few days.
 For some people, that’s the worst part.
 They have to carefully eat and avoid some foods that will cause pain.
 It can feel like you’re on a terrible diet that first week.

 On top of that, you’ll have to deal with any swelling and piercing site pain as well.
 Even kissing can be uncomfortable for the first few days.